michelelozada/SQL-Study-Notes/files/17-Filtrando-dados-agrupados.md

 &nbsp;

-> A tabela para exemplo:
+↳ A tabela a ser utilizada para os exemplos abaixo:

 ```
 +---------+------------+------------+-------------+